Table of Contents

 4. Is the Penn and Teller Bullet Catch trick dangerous?

-Yes, the Penn and Teller Bullet Catch trick is considered to be one of the most dangerous magic tricks in the world.
+Yes, the Penn and Teller Bullet Catch trick is considered one of the world’s most dangerous magic tricks.

 5. How does Penn Jillette catch the bullet in the Penn and Teller Bullet Catch trick?